- March 28, 2017

 A report from the Federal Consumer Product Safety Commission (FCPSC) as reported by NOLO states that in 2006 roughly 8,800 people were reported injured on amusement park rides, based on ER visits and excluding injuries that were not serious enough to report; 3,600 people were injured on inflatable rides and 3,100 were injured on public water slides.
 Children between 10-14 years of age made up 17.9 percent of reported injuries and were the victims in three-quarters of the accidents in which a rider fell or were ejected from a ride.

 From 1987 to 2000, 51 people were killed on amusement park rides.
 The biggest culprits were roller coasters (16 deaths) and whirling rides (11 deaths).
+In such tragic situations, it’s essential to seek legal advice from a wrongful death lawyer.
 There have been at least 1,000 injuries a year since 2001.

 Most Common Accidents